Maternal and Perinatal Death Review Committee 2019 Annual Report

 Definition of Maternal Deaths, Stillbirths, Perinatal and Neonatal Deaths

 The MPDRC reviews the deaths of all women who died “during pregnancy and following pregnancy in circumstances that could reasonably be attributed to pregnancy.”
-Deaths involving women who are pregnant, but where the death was not attributed to pregnancy are noted for statistical purposes only and a condensed, executive review (as opposed to full committee review) is conducted.
+Deaths involving women who are pregnant, but where the death was not attributed to pregnancy are noted for statistical purposes and a condensed, executive review is conducted.

 Maternal deaths are classified by the following criteria: